mathewchamberlain/SignacX/README.md

 #### MASC

 Sometimes, we have single cell genomics data with disease information.
-In [this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to classify cellular phenotypes in healthy and lupus nephritis kidney cells, and then used MASC to identify disease-enriched cellular phenotypes that were classified by Signac.
+[In this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP.html), we applied Signac to classify cellular phenotypes in healthy and lupus nephritis kidney cells, and then we used [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) to identify disease-enriched cellular phenotypes that were classified by Signac.

-Note: MASC, when run with clusters, typically requires equal numbers of cells and human samples between case and control (as stated in [their study](https://pubmed.ncbi.nlm.nih.gov/30333237/)).
-This is because a disproportionate number of cells from one sample might skew the number of diseased cells within a cluster due to errors in clustering (i.e., a "batch effect").
-Since Signac classifies each cell independently (without using any clustering information), it is not influenced by batch effects, and therefore can be used together with MASC -- a property unique to Signac.
+Note: MASC typically requires equal numbers of cells and human samples between case and control (as stated in [their study](https://pubmed.ncbi.nlm.nih.gov/30333237/)).
+This is because a disproportionate number of cells from one sample might skew the number of diseased cells within a cluster (i.e., a "batch effect").
+Since Signac classifies each cell independently (without using clusters), it is not influenced by batch effects, and therefore can be used together with MASC (whereas cluster-based annotation methods cannot).

 ### Non-human data